oicr-gsi/cbioportal_tools/README.md

 You will need a minimum of 16g. i.e. `qrsh -l h_vmem=16g`*

-\* I don't actually know the minimum, but this is the most I've seen used.
+*I don't actually know the minimum, but this is the most I've seen used.

 ### What's in each folder?

 `src/` contains all the scripts, with deeper organization as you go

-`study_input/` contains example input configuration files for sample studies.
+`study_input/` contains example input configuration files for sample studies, and documentation on making your own input.

 ### Dependencies
 You shouldn't need this if you use the runner script.